msizimkhize/Vegetable-Prices-2022-MySQL-PowerBI/README.md

 ALTER TABLE vegetable_prices_2022 DROP COLUMN CupEquivalentPrice;

 ```
-### II) Using MySQL, the six aims of the project are investigated.
+### Using MySQL, the six aims of the project are investigated.
 The results are captured as six datasets to be accepted by PowerBI.

 The six major aims of the project are now addressed, by way of SQL prompts, which will yield tailored findings for the report.